Published: • 3 min read

 docker pull mcr.microsoft.com/mssql/server

-Once that completes, run this to run your SQL Server.
-Edit the password before running:
+When that finishes, run this to start SQL Server.
+Change the password before running:

 docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=<password>" \